 Bluetooth is a wireless technology that easily connects together devices over short distances of up to 10m.

-Invented 20 years ago, Bluetooth uses low-power radio waves to transfer data between devices – such as photos between a mobile phone and a computer – without stringing a cable between the two devices.
+First launched in 1999, Bluetooth uses low-power radio waves to transfer data between devices – such as photos between a mobile phone and a computer – without stringing a cable between the two devices.

 What devices use Bluetooth?